hamax97/hamax97.github.io/write-ups/lessons-learned-rspec.md

   examples in the group, even if some of them never use the instance variable.
 That’s inefficient and can be quite noticeable when setting up large or expensive objects.

   - You can use helper methods instead with memoization.
-The `RSpec.describe` block is Ruby class.
+The `RSpec.describe` block is a Ruby class.
   - For handling the `nil` or `false` problem in memoization you can use the `let` helper method.

-Taken from `Effective testing with RSpec 3`.
+  - `let` caches the value if the same example uses it multiple times, but not across examples.

 ## Example groups/examples: Aliases for better wording